Open-Technology-Foundation/reboot_required/README.md

 # System Reboot Scheduler

-Bash script to set up a cron job to reboot the system if the uptime exceeds a specified number of days or if the file `/var/run/reboot-required` exists.
+Bash script to set up a cron job to reboot the system if the uptime exceeds a specified number of days, or if the file `/var/run/reboot-required` exists.

 It is designed for system administrators who want to ensure their systems are regularly rebooted for maintenance or security updates.

 ## Features